Last Updated on February 23, 2023

 There are specific requirements that the foreign national employee must meet.
 If your candidate or employee does not possess a U.S. degree, he or she will need an education evaluation to state that their degree is the equivalent to a U.S. degree.

-There are also requirements for the available position that employers must meet.
-Educational standards must be met, and the offered salary must meet or exceed the prevailing wage requirements determined by the Department of Labor.
-Read more details about the requirements in our H-1B cap season survival guide.
+There are also requirements for the available position that employers must meet, including educational standards and a salary offer that meets or exceeds the prevailing wage requirements determined by the Department of Labor (DOL).
+Read more details about these requirements in our H-1B cap season survival guide.

 Gather necessary documentation

-There are a number of required documents that are part of the process to file your H-1B petition.
+There are a number of required documents that are part of the process to file a H-1B visa petition for your foreign national employee.
 The sponsoring company has to provide documentation such as marketing collateral, a clear and concise job description, and, in some situations, end-client documentation such as a statement of work.

 The H-1B beneficiary must provide documents proving the legitimacy of their education as well as other travel and immigration documentation.